GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 #### Configuring Juniper SRX300 static route metrics

-Route metrics can be configured with Juniper SRX300 static routes, which will dictate how the device chooses paths for packets to the destination prefix.
+Route metrics can be configured with Juniper SRX300 static routes, which dictate how the device chooses paths for packets to the destination prefix.
 Static route metrics can be useful when the device has multiple tunnels to GCP and BGP is not used to exchange prefixes between GCP and on-premises, and preferences need to placed on the tunnels.

-Below is the configuration for setting static routes with metrics in the Juniper SRX300:
+This configuration sets static routes with metrics in the Juniper SRX300:

     set routing-options static route 172.16.0.0/16 next-hop st0.0 metric 100